evans-christian2004/alto-starter/README.md

 This repo contains:

-- Backend: Python app using Google ADK to run a goal-planning LLM agent
+- Backend: Python app using Google ADK to run Alto, a financial assistant LLM agent
 - Frontend: Next.js app with a chat UI, activity timeline, and SSE streaming
 - Make targets and scripts to run locally and deploy